Dre Campbell Farm

 8. Get Rid of Slugs and Snails

-Another effective way to use vinegar in the garden is to repel certain pests, such as slugs and snails.
+Another effective way to use vinegar in the garden is to control slugs and snails.

-To deter snails and slugs from eating your plants, mix one cup of plain white vinegar with one cup of water.
-Spray it directly on these pests.
+To kill slugs and snails, mix one cup of plain white vinegar with one cup of water and spray it directly on the pests.

 However, be careful with this homemade organic pesticide, as it can damage certain crops.
-Try to target only the pests.
+Apply directly to pests only—avoid spraying plants or soil.

 9. Clean Plant Leaves

 Dirty leaves can block sunlight [2], affecting photosynthesis and natural plant growth.
-However, you can use vinegar on plants to clean the leaves.
+However, you can use vinegar to clean plant leaves.

 10. General Pest Control Spray